backdround/deploy-configs/README.md

     - shared
     - data

-# Instances contains a dictionary with all possible instances.
+# Field contains a dictionary with all possible instances.
 instances:
   # Instance is a set of deploying operation for performing at once.
   <instance-one>: